ramaralo/proxy-com/docs/index.md

 method used to exchange data between processes, windows, etc. To allow for adaptation to each scenario, Proxy-com uses specific **Transports** that know how to communicate between each context.

+Proxy-com is used in two steps:

+1. Expose an API
+2. Create a proxy to the exposed API

 ## Quick start

 ### Install